shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 - For this case, you can define a new event and make the `CreateTagAction` available for this event.

-- Event mush be implements the `TagAware`
+- Event must implement the `TagAware`

 {% code title="<plugin root>/src/Core/Content/Event/BasicExampleEvent.php" %}